 Questions concerning the import and export of cars shall be addressed to the local authorities in Finland and the US.
 For further information from Finnish Customs and the corresponding authority in the US (US Customs and Border Protection) as well as the US Embassy in Helsinki.

 The Ministry for Foreign Affairs provides assistance for the Finnish Social authorities concerning paternity acknowledgement, maintenance agreement, custody, meeting rights and child protection, when one party lives abroad.
-The Ministry for Foreign Affairs also offers assistance on issues concerning child abduction.
+The Ministry for Foreign Affairs also offers assistance on questions concerning child abduction.

 Registration of birth of a Finnish citizen born in the United States may be done directly to the Local Registration office in Finland or via a Finnish mission abroad.
 There is no registration fee in Finland.
 Registration takes 2-3 weeks.
 The following documents are required:

 Citizenship of a child: please see Citizenship

 Custody of a child is actualized as either single parent custody or a joint custody of both parents.
 Decisions made is the US regarding custody and meeting rights shall be implemented in Finland as such.
 District Court of Helsinki may by petition rule if the custody decision of a country in question can be implemented in Finland.
 The competent authority is the Local Register Office.

 Adoption of a child: When a foreign adoption is valid in Finland, the child will obtain Finnish citizenship.